PENs Student Shines In STEM Competition - UrduPoint

 PEN's Student Shines In STEM Competition

-STEM Careers Program is a joint venture of the Higher Education Commission (HEC) and Pakistan Institute of Engineering & Applied Sciences (PIEAS) to inspire the potential youth of the nation to pursue careers in Science, Technology, Engineering, and Mathematics, said a press release issued on Sunday.
+STEM Careers Program is a joint venture of the Higher Education Commission (HEC) and Pakistan Institute of Engineering & Applied Sciences (PIEAS) to inspire the potential youth of the nation to pursue careers in Science, Technology, Engineering, and Mathematics, said a press release issued here on Monday.

 STEM Competition Award was held at Government Girls Elementary School Chaudhary Colony, Ichhra Lahore where Punjab's Education Minister Dr Murad Raas was the chief guest, it was further said.